jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-05.md

 downward sweep and then a sort of recovery ending at the beginning of the 1840’s.
 This was the Industrial Revolution dear to the heart of textbook writers.
-Upon its heels, however, came another such revolution producing another long wave that rose in the forties, culminated just before 1857 and Can Capitalism Survive?68 ebbed away to 1897, to be followed in turn by the one that reached its peak about 1911 and is now in the act of ebbing away.
-9 These revolutions periodically reshape the existing structure of industry by introducing new methods of production—the mechanized factory, the electrified factory, chemical synthesis and the like; new commodities, such
+Upon its heels, however, came another such revolution producing another long wave that rose in the forties, culminated just before 1857 and ebbed away to 1897, to be followed in turn by the one that reached its peak about 1911 and is now in the act of ebbing away.
+9

+These revolutions periodically reshape the existing structure of industry by introducing new methods of production—the mechanized factory, the electrified factory, chemical synthesis and the like; new commodities, such